SUMMARY – California Commission on Disability Access (CCDA) Annual Report to the

 25

-Wheelchair spaces in assembly areas are non-existent or not compliant.
+Wheelchair spaces in assembly areas are non-existent or not

 26

 Access Height.
-Heights of surfaces such as counters, bars, or tables are not compliant.
+Heights of surfaces such as counters, bars, or

-Equipment within Public Facility
+within Public

 27